hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 >> sort/case/reverse [a /a]
 == [a /a]
 ```
-@dockimbel bug or feature? Ì†ΩÌ∏â
+@dockimbel bug or feature? üòâ

 [16:32:15](#IQqXTQ1tVDvqiCIqvNJOV74qmUrVZl2BrEmV0N0HpoY) <luce80>:
 Script A: